-A maximum of nine credit hours of equivalent graduate credit is eligible for transfer into any specific program.
-No course credit may be transferred unless the grade received was a least a "B" (3.00) from an accredited institution.
-Transcripts are evaluated on an individual basis.
-All coursework applied to a degree must be no more than ten years old from the time the coursework was completed from a regionally accredited university (including SNU).
-The coursework must also be accepted by the program director and VPAA of PGS.
+A maximum of nine credit hours of equivalent graduate credit is eligible for transfer into a specific program and only for coursework that is required for the specific program.
+No course credit may be transferred unless the grade received was at least a "B-" from a regionally accredited university including the Association of Theological Schools (ATS) Commission on Accreditation.
+All coursework transferred towards a degree to substitute for specific program coursework must be no more than ten years old from the time the coursework was completed from a regionally accredited university (including SNU).
+Correspondence and nonstandard courses (e.g., MOOC, Bootcamps) are not eligible for transfer unless they are associated with a regionally accredited university and clearly transcripted.